insure logo

 Annual mileage totals affect insurance premiums because the number of miles you drive predicts the risk of you filing a claim.

-The amount drivers pay for their insurance premium is determined by the miles they put on their cars.
+The amount drivers pay for their insurance is determined by the miles they put on their cars.
 The greater their mileage, the more expensive their insurance policy will be.
 On the other hand, the lower mileage means a lower monthly payment.

-Average miles driven per year in U.S.
+Average miles driven per year in the U.S.

 U.S. drivers travel 13,476 miles per year, on average, according to the most recent FHWA data.